For up-to-date COVID-19 protocols, including Health and Safety Guidelines for Summer/Fall 2022, visit dccc.edu/coronavirus.

-Innovation, Teaching and Digital Learning Excellence Division
+Innovation, Teaching & Digital Learning Excellence and Educational Support Services Division

 Welcome to the Division of Innovation, Teaching and Digital Learning Excellence